Information for graduates of the Du Bois Department

 Donald Geesling taught in the Du Bois Department as a Lecturer for Fall 2015 semester.

 Allia Abdullah Matta, has accepted a tenure-track position as an Assistant Professor of English at LaGuardia College CUNY.

-Jamal Watson, Contributing Editor, Diverse: Issues in Higher Education.
+Jamal Watson, Senior Staff Writer, Diverse: Issues in Higher Education

 Kabria Baumgartner, Assistant Professor of History, The College of Wooster

 Jonathan Fenderson, Post-Doctoral Fellowship in African & African-American Studies at Washington University in St. Louis